OS-03/BYTESOURCE/README.md

 # ByteSource

-ByteSource is a Django-based project for managing quizzes and user progress.A dynamic Web Based application for Computer Science E-Learning.This Project was made as a part of Intercollege Hackaton Colloquium (Theme : IT for Smart Campus) 2024.Our team was Selected and was Awarded for the project.
+ByteSource is build on Django-python framework for managing quizzes and user progress.A dynamic Web Based application for Computer Science E-Learning and Evaluation.This Project was made as a part of Intercollege Competition Colloquium 2024 (Theme : IT for Smart Campus).
+Our team was Selected and  Awarded for consolation.

 ## Installation